There’s a battle being waged just beyond your inbox…

 7) Use a company-wide suppression list.

-Fortunately for you, SMTP2GO maintains a large list of known spam trap domains, and we block any attempts to send emails to those domains.
+Fortunately, if you are an SMTP2GO user, you will have your very own suppressions list within your account where hard-bounced, unsubscribed and spam complaint recipients will be blocked.
+We also maintain a large list of known spam trap domains, and we block any attempts to send emails to those domains.
 This protects both your reputation and ours.
 It also instantly notifies you about potential problems with your list, or with a compromised computer within your network.